timetoady/timetoady.gihub.io/_posts/2020-10-27-Todo-Backend-Design.md

 Before diving into the rapid-flowing stream of endpoints, I had to get my incoming data models set.
 I knew that I  essentially needed just three pieces of information: to-dos, the to-do's completion state, and category names.

-With that in mind, I applied a very cutdown approach to my schema: categories only needs it's name since mongoDB produces IDs automatically; to-dos just need the to-do, the category ID (which would get populated with the given category's information), and a completion state as a Boolean.
+With that in mind, I applied a very cutdown approach to my schema: categories only needs its name since mongoDB produces IDs automatically; to-dos just need the to-do, the category ID (which would get populated with the given category's information), and a completion state as a Boolean.
 There really wasn't much other than that this project needed.

 ```javascript
 const mongoose = require('mongoose')